 ICT Skills Guide (PDF, 1.6MB) and the

-Quick reference to ICT in the Australian Curriculum guide (PDF, 351KB) to support ICT teachable moments.
-Independent and Catholic schools should note that ISQ and QCEC have tailored versions of the ICT Skills Guide to their sectors.
+ICT skills: Quick reference guide (PDF, 651KB) to support ICT teachable moments.
+Independent and Catholic schools should note that ISQ and QCEC have tailored versions of the ICT Skills Guide for their sectors.

 - Use the

 resources e.g. videos, information bytes and cube grenades, to foster staff discussions.

 These initiatives are designed to support teachers to use contemporary practices that assist students to have positive experiences with online assessment.
 Schools are invited to use these ideas and information to support building staff capability.

 ICT skills guide (PDF, 1.6MB) to help develop students' digital capability.
 The guide links to ICT learning activities from the Contemporary Practice Resource and aligns with the Australian Curriculum.